woai3c/self-learning-english/docs/qa/fe/micro-fe.md

 ## What challenges and opportunities does micro-frontend architecture bring to front-end development, and how do you overcome these challenges?

-I think the main benefit of micro-frontends is that they can link different applications together.
-If you need to integrate some old applications into the current one, you can use micro-frontends instead of rewriting the old applications.
-However, micro-frontends have several issues to solve, such as communication between modules, data sharing, and style isolation.
-They can also be complicated to use.
-If it's a new application, there's no need to use micro-frontends to avoid potential problem.
-Currently, I mainly use some mature micro-frontend frameworks to solve these problems, such as qiankun and micro-app, which work quite well.
+You know, I think the main benefit of micro-frontends is that they let you connect different applications together.
+Like, if you need to integrate some legacy apps into your current system, you can use micro-frontends instead of having to rewrite everything from scratch.

+But yeah, there are definitely some challenges to deal with.
+You've got things like communication between modules, data sharing, and style isolation to figure out.
+Plus, it can be pretty complicated to set up and use.
+Actually, if you're building a brand new application, I wouldn't really recommend using micro-frontends - it's better to avoid potential headaches.

+These days, I mainly use some well-established micro-frontend frameworks to handle these issues, like qiankun and micro-app.
+They work pretty well and take care of a lot of the common problems.

 <details>
 <summary>查看中文</summary>